 Consider that guide will cost you somewhat 12-15 USD per day; porter – 10-12 USD.
 In case you go with the agency, you need to add an agency cut as well.
 After the altitude 3000m, you will meet people offering porter services.
 Many hotels and guest houses at this point will be offering porters as well.
 If by chance you feel you can’t do it on the certain point, you will find the solution at the spot.

 By the 4th day of the trek I got fit enough to move with local guides and porters of other people.
 As I do enjoy talking to locals, I have met quite a bunch of interesting people.
-If you decided you need one and you are limited in time, you can start here:
+If you decided you need an Annapurna Circuit guide or porter and you are limited in time, you can start here: